The European Health Insurance Card is a boon.

 It’ll give you the same state medical care as a local in the 27 countries of the European Economic Area, as well as Switzerland, Norway, Liechtenstein and Iceland.

-And best of all, it’s free of charge… despite what iffy sites which try and get you to pay for it would have you believe.
+And best of all, it’s free of charge… despite what some iffy sites would have you believe.

 But the latest round of statistical nuggets from the ever-curious number slingers at GoCompare suggest that lots of people might be overestimating what their EHIC will do.

-Nearly seven in 10 of people quizzed in a recent survey reckoned it would give them free emergency medical care anywhere in Europe, while 7% believed it would get them home by air ambulance.
+Six in 10 people quizzed in a recent survey reckoned it would give them free emergency medical care anywhere in Europe, while 9% believed it would get them home by air ambulance.

 So what will it get you?